blocknetdx/blocknet-docs/xrouter.md

 * By default XRouter is turned on.
 If you want to turn it off, set ```Main.xrouter=0```
 * Commands listed above are turned on by default.
 If you want to turn one of them off, set ```run=0``` in its subsection
+* By default after each command with 0 fee, the timeout is 2 seconds (if the client requests the same command within 2 seconds, his ban score will increase).
+This setting can be overriden by parameter timeout, both at global level (in [Main]) and for each command/currency individually in the corresponding subsection.